 - 4 tbsp of Greek yogurt

 - 4 tsp mint sauce

-Place both in a bowl, combine and set aside.
+Whilst the chicken is baking, make the mint sauce.
+Place both mint sauce ingredients in a bowl, combine and set aside.

 Finally, just before the chicken has finished cooking, warm the naans in the oven according to packet instructions.